Rudolph Matas (1860-1957) was an American vascular surgeon

 - 1923 – performed the first aortic ligation.
 Matas reported to the American Surgical Association (1925, 1940) on a case of ligation of the abdominal aorta for an aneurysm involving both common iliac arteries including bifurcation of the aorta

 - Matas has emphasized the systemic effects of arteriovenous aneurysm; called attention to the desirability of delaying repair in order to favor the development of collaterals.
-He popularized Branham sign (bradycardia that follows the sudden occlusion of an artery entering an arteriovenous fistula), which he believed held not only diagnostic but prognostic value in arteriovenous aneurysm
+He popularized Branham sign and eponymised Harris Miller Branham (1862-1936).
+Bradycardia that follows the sudden occlusion of an artery entering an arteriovenous fistula, which Matas believed held not only diagnostic but prognostic value in arteriovenous aneurysm

 - 1924 – Matas was one of the first to advocate gastric drainage, emphasising the value of the use of the nasogatric Jutte tube.
 He stated: